annamtucker/quant-club/README.md

-# quant-club
-miscellaneous code and tutorials
+Miscellaneous code and tutorials from AU SFWS S.Q.U.A.D.